-The stomach is the most frequently involved organ, and in most cases (detected in 90%), there is a strong association between gastric MALT lymphoma and chronic Helicobacter pylori infection.
+The stomach is the most frequently involved organ, and in most cases (90%), there is a strong association between gastric MALT lymphoma and chronic Helicobacter pylori infection.

 Other sites that may be involved include the salivary glands, eyes, lung, intestinal tract, skin, and thyroid gland.
 May also occur (rarely) in breasts, dura, and genitourinary tract.
 Autoimmune diseases have been linked to nongastric MALT lymphoma.